Rape during the liberation of France: U.S. military response

 A brothel, the "Blue and Gray Corral", was set up near the village of St. Renan in September 1944 by Major General Charles H. Gerhardt, commander of the 29th Infantry Division, partly to counter a wave of rape accusations against American soldiers.
 It was shut down after a mere five hours in order to prevent civilians in the United States from finding out about a military-run brothel.

 The Free French Forces high command sent a letter of complaint to the Supreme Commander Allied Expeditionary Force General Dwight D. Eisenhower.
 He gave his commanders orders to take action against all allegations of murder, rape, assault, robbery and other crimes.
 In August 1945, Pierre Voisin, mayor of Le Havre urged Colonel Thomas Weed, U.S. commander in the region, to set up brothels outside Le Havre.
 However, U.S. commanders refused.

-White American soldiers were much less likely to be executed for rape.
-130 of the 153 troops disciplined for rape by the Army were African American.
-U.S. forces executed 29 soldiers for rape, 25 of them African American.
-Many convictions against African Americans were based on circumstantial evidence.
-For example, Marie Lepottevin identified William Downes only because he was "much larger" than the other soldiers.